MaJerle/stm32-cube-cmake-vscode/README.md

 - Compilation defines, or sometimes called *preprocessor defines* (`-D`)
 - Cortex-Mxx and floating point settings for instruction set generation

-## Open project in VSCode
+## Open VSCode in project root folder

-We will configure all files inside VSCode directly as it has its own editor.
+Visual Studio Code has been installed and will be used as further file editor.

-Open STM32CubeMX/STM32CubeIDE generated project's root folder in VSCode.
+Find your generated project path and open folder with VSCode:

 - Option 1: Go to the folder with explorer, then right click and select `Open in Code`.
 - Option 2: Alternatively, open VScode as new empty solution and add folder to it manually.
 Use `File -> Open Folder...` to open folder
-- Option 3: Go to folder with cmd or powershell tool and type `code .` to run command
+- Option 3: Go to folder with cmd or powershell tool and run `code .`

 Final result should look similar to the one below
 ![VSCode - Folder is open](docs/images/vscode-1.png)

 ## Toolchain information

-As mentioned before, one of the things we need for CMake is toolchain information.
+CMake needs to be aware about Toolchain we would like to use to finally compile the project with.
 As same toolchain is usually reused among different projects, it is advised to create this part in separate file for easier reuse.
 These are generic compiler settings and not directly linked to projects itself.

-A simple `.cmake` can be used and later reused among projects.
-I am using name `gcc-arm-none-eabi.cmake` for this tutorial and below is its example:
+A simple `.cmake` file can be used and later reused among your various projects.
+I am using name `cmake/gcc-arm-none-eabi.cmake` for this tutorial and below is its example:

 ```cmake
 set(CMAKE_SYSTEM_NAME               Generic)